 Chairman of the Board

-Mr. Audet has been Chair of Cogeco Communications Inc. and Cogeco Inc. since September 1, 2021, after holding the position of Executive Chair from September 1, 2018 up to August 31, 2021.
+Mr. Audet has been Board Chair of Cogeco Inc. and Cogeco Communications Inc. since September 1, 2021, after holding the position of Executive Chair from September 1, 2018 up to August 31, 2021.

-Mr. Audet joined Cogeco in 1981 and held the position of President and Chief Executive Officer of Cogeco Communications Inc. from 1993 to August 31, 2018.
-Under his leadership, Cogeco has become a leading Canadian communications company, operating internationally and generating revenues of over $2.4 billion annually.
+Mr. Audet joined Cogeco in 1981 and held the position of President and Chief Executive Officer of Cogeco from 1984 to August 31, 2018.
+Under his leadership, Cogeco has become a leading Canadian communications company, operating internationally.

 Over the years, Mr. Audet has often been recognized by both the business and philanthropic communities for his numerous achievements.
 Amongst his contributions, he acted as co-Chair of the 2017 campaign for Centraide of Greater Montréal and as Chair of the 2014-2020 fundraising campaign for the Old Brewery Mission Foundation.

 Mr. Audet was named Member of the Order of Canada in 2013 and Officier de l’Ordre National du Québec in 2022.
 In 2018, he was chosen by the United Nations Association in Canada as its annual Global Citizens Laureate.
 That same year, he received two Honorary Doctorates from Université de Montréal and Université du Québec in Trois-Rivières.
 He has also been inducted into the Club des entrepreneurs du Conseil du patronat du Québec, and was awarded the Order of Merit from the Université de Montréal Alumni Association, as well as the Merit Award from École Polytechnique Alumni Association.